Larsterbraak/TimeGAN/README.md

 ###### 1-day, 10-day, and 20-day VaR(99%) estimates for TimeGAN with PLS+FM during validation and test dataset.

 ![1 day VaR TimeGAN with PLS+FM](Figures/1_day_VaR_PLS_FM.gif) ![10 day VaR TimeGAN with PLS+FM](Figures/10_day_VaR_PLS_FM.gif) ![20 day VaR TimeGAN with PLS+FM](Figures/20_day_VaR_PLS_FM.gif)

-## Web application

-I made a [web application](https://timegan-short-rates.herokuapp.com/) for the Thesis.
-Here you can check out the influence of different hyperparameters and generate your own EONIA or €STER simulations. **Note that it is still under construction**

 ## Reproducing paper